What's the problem?

 \( \color{#a585ff}A_{\color{#ff7a7a}2} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#adff7a}\sqrt{2}}{\color{#ff7a7a} 2} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#adff7a} 1.414..}{\color{#ff7a7a} 2} = \color{#ffffff} 1.207..\)

-CA is square root of 2 by Pythagoras theorem.
+CA is square root of 2 by the Pythagorean theorem.

 Now, how about 3?
 If we evenly divide the line into two, we can get three points.
 A, B and a midpoint E.